 The average household spends more than $2,200 a year on energy bills, with nearly half of this going to heating and cooling costs.
 Make smart decisions about your home’s heating, ventilating, and air conditioning (HVAC) system that can help save on energy costs, improve your overall comfort at home, and help fight global warming.
-There are plenty of energy efficient systems, such as electric heating options, available for every budget to help you stay comfortable year round, and save you money in the process.
+There are plenty of energy-efficient systems, such as electric heating options, available for every budget to help you stay comfortable year round, and save you money in the process.

 ELECTRIC HEATING OPTIONS:

-- Heat pumps are very efficient compared to traditional heating systems — homeowners are comfortable year-round and can save on the heating portion of their bill during cold winter months.
+- Heat pumps are very efficient compared to traditional heating systems—homeowners are comfortable year-round and can save on the heating portion of their bill during cold winter months.
 On average, heat pumps are two and a half times more efficient than electric baseboard or oil-fired heating.
 They also improve the indoor air quality of a home (heat pumps have a very good air filtration system, which is helpful for anyone suffering from allergies or other health conditions).
 And they rate high for dehumidification.
-If someone has a humid basement, a heat pump will act as a dehumidifier — and will be more than twice as good on power as a regular dehumidifier.
+If someone has a humid basement, a heat pump will act as a dehumidifier—and will be more than twice as good on power as a regular dehumidifier.

 - Electric Thermal Storage unit (ETS).
 Compared to a traditional electric-based space heating system, which uses power on demand and draws electricity whenever it’s needed, the ETS is programmed to take advantage of the lowest time-of-day power (TOD) rates.
 It draws and stores energy during off-peak hours when rates in the province are nearly half the regular rate.
 And it can provide heat even in the event of a power outage in winter.
 The fully charged bricks will stay warm for a few days.
 While the fans wouldn’t work, the warmth from the bricks would radiate and help keep the rooms warm.
-ETS units are clean and low maintenance, and require no oil and propane deliveries.
+ETS units are clean and low maintenance, and require no oil or propane deliveries.

 - Electric water heaters are an economical, safe and reliable heating option.
 It costs less to buy and install an electric hot water tank than an oil- or gas-fired system.
 Such tanks are high-efficiency Energy Star rated, they’re clean and reliable, and you can use heat pump technology to heat your hot water.